Yannis Stavrou

 Yannis Stavrou (born June 21, 1948, in Greece) is a contemporary Greek artist, painter.

 Yannis Stavrou (Γιάννης Σταύρου in Greek) was born in Thessaloniki, Greece.
 He originally studied sculpture at the Athens School of Fine Arts before painting won him over.
 He currently lives and works in Athens.

 He has done thirty one solo shows and participates in group exhibitions.

 His landscapes and seascapes are not classical in style as the sea is just a motive for his colour palette while the shapes of his ships are more conceptual and impressionist than figurative.

-After a quite long period of involvement in a form of "modern academism" he is now going through a new stage, in which the form becomes more abstract, but the method of painting and the technique of paint and brush follow strictly the old classic methods.
+After a period of involvement in a form of "modern academism" he is now going through a new stage, in which the form becomes more abstract, but the method of painting and the technique of paint and brush follow strictly the old classic methods.

 To the brush intervenes the knife in numerous layers of colour; in contradiction to the mat effect in his older work, his recent paintings are glistening - this enhances strongly the richness and the real texture of the oil colour (oil painting).